Mary Poppins Returns: Plot

 The children visit Mary Poppins's cousin Topsy, hoping to get the bowl mended ("Turning Turtle") and learn that it has little monetary value.
 They take Michael's briefcase to him at the bank, where they overhear Wilkins discussing the planned repossession of their house.
 Believing that he and his associates are the same animal gang who kidnapped him, Georgie interrupts the meeting.
 Michael is angry with the children for putting the house and his job at risk.
 Mary Poppins takes the children home, guided by Jack and his fellow lamplighters who teach the children their rhyming slang ("Trip A Little Light Fantastic").
 The children comfort a despairing Michael, and the four reconcile.

 As midnight on Friday approaches, the Bankses prepare to move out of their house.
 While examining his old kite, Michael discovers that Georgie had used the missing share certificate to mend it.
 Jane and Michael rush to the bank while Mary Poppins and the children go with Jack and the lamplighters to Big Ben to 'turn back time'.
 After scaling the clock tower, they turn the clock back five minutes, giving Jane and Michael just enough time to reach the bank.

 Wilkins, however, will not accept the certificate as part of it is still missing.
 Wilkins's elderly uncle and the bank's previous chairman, Mr. Dawes Jr., arrives and dismisses Wilkins on the spot for his corrupt business practices.
 He reveals that Michael has plenty of assets to cover the loan, namely the judiciously invested tuppence he had deposited with the bank many years earlier.

 The next day, the Bankses visit the park, where a fair is in full swing.
 They purchase balloons that carry them into the air, where they are joined by Jack and many others ("Nowhere to Go but Up").
 On their return home, Mary Poppins announces that it is time for her to leave.
 Jane and Michael thank her as her umbrella carries her back up into the sky and away.

 Cast

 Live-action cast

-Dick Van Dyke, who played Mr. Dawes Sr. in the 1964 film, appears in the film as Mr. Dawes Jr., a role originated by Arthur Malet in the previous film.
+Dick Van Dyke, who played Bert and Mr. Dawes Sr. in the 1964 film, appears in the film as Mr. Dawes Jr., a role originated by Arthur Malet in the previous film.